Thobeka-coder/AWSome-Quiz-Game/AWS services used.md

 - Recommended scalability improvements
 - Suggested ways to enhance user engagement

-Using Amazon Q Developer significantly accelerated the development process while ensuring high-quality code and modern development practices were followed throughout the project.
+- Using Amazon Q Developer significantly accelerated the development process while ensuring high-quality code and modern development practices were followed throughout the project.

+## AWS Amplify and S3
 - I have also used AWS Amplify Hosting to deploy the AWSome Quiz Game and Amazon S3 for storing game assets

 Thank you AWS!!!